-In February, 2014, Thayer established an exciting new alliance with Students Shoulder-to-Shoulder (SStS), a non-profit organization promoting experiential learning, service, and global citizenship.
-In the summer of 2014, two Thayer students traveled with SStS, one to Bolivia and one to Cambodia, and one Thayer faculty member, Allison Garnsey, served as a trip counselor for the SStS program at the Pine Ridge Reservation in South Dakota.
+Since February 2014, Thayer has maintained a rewarding alliance with Students Shoulder-to-Shoulder (SStS), a non-profit organization promoting experiential learning, service, ethical leadership, and global citizenship.
+Since the summer of 2014, over 20 Thayer students have traveled with SStS to such foreign destinations as Bolivia, Nicaragua, Kenya, and Cambodia; and to domestic locations such as Detroit, New Orleans, and South Dakota's Pine Ridge Reservation.
+Over that time, two Thayer faculty have served as trip counselors.
 All involved have reported tremendous excitement about these SStS offerings and profound and lasting impressions left by the experiences.
-In the coming years, we hope to see even greater Thayer participation in the broad array of programs offered by SStS.
+In the coming years, we hope to see continued Thayer participation in the broad array of programs offered by SStS.

 - Complements Thayer's mission as we seek to inspire our students toward excellence, achievement, and contributions “to the common good”

 - Offers Thayer students access to a set of truly intriguing and unique travel experiences

 - Encourages an ethos of global citizenship that will augment our current Learning-Through-Travel efforts

 - Provides valuable professional development opportunities for Thayer faculty members, more of whom we hope will become SStS course instructors